 - Months spent in economic hardship or military deferments after 2013.

 - Months in deferment prior to 2013 (except in-school deferment).

 - Any time in repayment prior to consolidation on consolidated loans.

 Borrowers with FFELP loans held by commercial lenders or Perkins loans not held by ED can benefit if they consolidate into Direct Loans.
-Borrowers must consolidate by May 1, 2023, in order to benefit from the one-time IDR account adjustment.
+Borrowers must consolidate by the end of 2023, in order to benefit from the one-time IDR account adjustment.
 Borrowers can apply for a Direct Consolidation Loan online or with a paper form .

-TIP: Not sure what type of loan you have? using your FSA ID and select “My Aid” under your name.
+TIP: Not sure what type of loan you have?
+Log into StudentAid.gov using your FSA ID and select “My Aid” under your name.
 That page will display information about your federal loan amounts, including whether your loans are Direct or commercial FFELP.
 For more information, contact your student loan servicer.

 How to enroll in an income-driven repayment plan

 If you have a federal student loan, you may be able to enroll in an IDR plan online.
-The Department of Education’s (ED) online will tell you what types of loans you have.
+The Department of Education’s (ED) online IDR plan enrollment website will tell you what types of loans you have.
 It is the best place to start if you need to enroll in income-driven repayment plan.